SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 ## 7. Model Inference & Autonomous Arm Control

-### 7.1 Execute Inference
+### 7.1 Run Inference

-After the training is complete, the model will be uploaded to the Hugging Face Hub.
-We can now use the model to make the robotic arm perform autonomous grasping.
-Here is the code:
+After training is complete, the model will be uploaded to the Hugging Face Hub.
+Now you can use the model to have the arm perform autonomous grasping.
+Use the following code:

 ::: details Code Details